yhatt/jsx-slack/docs/how-to-setup-jsx-transpiler.md

 When you want to use jsx-slack with JSX transpiler, you have to set up to use imported our parser `JSXSlack.createElement`, or its alias `JSXSlack.h`.

+> :information_source: You can also use jsx-slack without setting up JSX transpiler as well!
+Check out ["Quick start: Template literal"](../README.md#quick-start-template-literal) section.
+>
+> On the other hand, you'll get better developer experience in IDE (auto completion, static error check, etc...) if you've set up JSX transpiler.

 ## [Babel](https://babeljs.io/)

 You can use [`@babel/preset-react`](https://babeljs.io/docs/en/babel-preset-react) preset (or [`@babel/plugin-transform-react-jsx`](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) plugin) to transpile JSX.